 If no, then a podcast probably isn't a great investment for you right now, and you should prioritize other business and marketing activities.
 Open this up again in 6 months and see where you are.
-(C)

-Assuming that a podcast could be useful for you - let's look at what having a podcast would mean for your day to day working life - because while it's a high-value and efficient marketing activity - it's not an easy or low-effort one.
+Assuming that a podcast could be useful for you - let's look at what having a podcast would mean for your day to day working life.
+Podcasting is a high-value and efficient marketing activity, but it's not an easy or low-effort one.